How to Use Silicone Molds for Cake Decorating

 For the dusting, you can using a dusting pouch (see how you can make your own dusting pouch here) or use a sieve to sift a layer of cornstarch onto your mold.
 Don’t worry about excessive dusting, just focus on making sure the mold is well dusted.
 Tap the mold a couple of times on your work space to help distribute the cornstarch to hidden corners on your mold.

-Next, turn the mold over, and tap it lightly on a plate to remove all the excess flour (this is why in the step above, I said not to worry about excessive dusting, you get to remove it in this step).
-When tapping, apply only gently pressure, we would still want to keep a good layer of dusting on the mold.
+- Next, turn the mold over, and tap it lightly on a plate to remove all the excess flour (this is why in the step above, I said not to worry about excessive dusting, you get to remove it in this step).
+When tapping, apply only gentle pressure, we would still want to keep a good layer of dusting on the mold.

-Next, take some fondant and knead it well until there are no more creases.
+- Next, take some fondant and knead it well until there are no more creases.
 If you are making large molded fondant pieces, it would be helpful to roll your fondant flat (but not too thin) so that you get to fill the fondant into your mold faster.
 After that, press the rolled fondant into your mold.
 You will need to apply some pressure here as we want the fondant to reach all the nooks and corners of the mold.

-At this point, you might notice that the fondant surface is bulgy and not smooth.
+- At this point, you might notice that the fondant surface is bulgy and not smooth.
 Use a rolling pin to roll on the mold.
 Doing this will push all the excess fondant outside the mold.

-Remove the excess by hand and smooth the edges with your fingers.
+- Remove the excess by hand and smooth the edges with your fingers.

-Also at this point, you will notice that your fondant surface might not be even and there could be slight gaps where you would need to fill more fondant.
+- Also at this point, you will notice that your fondant surface might not be even and there could be slight gaps where you would need to fill more fondant.
 Simply pinch some fondant and fill up those gaps.

-Once you are happy with the surface, carefully peel off the silicone mold.
+- Once you are happy with the surface, carefully peel off the silicone mold.
 I say ‘peel off the mold’ because in removing the molded fondant, you fold the mold and try to push the molded fondant out instead of trying to pull it out so that it does not loose its shape.

-Place the pushed out molded fondant onto a tray and let it
+- Place the pushed out molded fondant onto a tray and let it

 set for a few minutes so that the fondant has time to set a little.
 If there is